RyanErm/DP3/README.md

 Please note!
 This step will ask you to input two different bus lines that you would like to compare (e.g. "C41").
 Then a plot will be generated based on those two options.

 ## Additional Details
 The updates API will give 1000-2000 data points per call.
 The positions API will give 300-500 data points per call.
-Allowing the producer script to run for 30-40 minutes should allow the program to collect at least 50,000 data points.
+Allowing the producer script to run for 20-30 iterations should allow the program to collect at least 50,000 data points.